michelre/bigdata_tp1/README.md

 </code>
 </pre>

-AOL-small.txt correspond with the input file.
-WCoutAOL02 correspond with the output folder.
-WCoutAOL_02 correspond with the temporary folder used by the first job to store the result of the first reducer.
+AOL-small.txt correspond to the input file.
+WCoutAOL02 correspond to the output folder.
+WCoutAOL_02 correspond to the temporary folder used by the first job to store the result of the first reducer.